 3 Add FLAC Files To Conversion List

-At the right bottom field you can see an Output Folder option.
-Click on Browse button to set an output path, which will be the destination folder of converted M4A files.
+By default, Output Folder for audio files is a "My Music" folder.
+Click the "Browse" button if you need to select another folder for M4A files.
 If you wish to preserve original folder tree then you need to use option "Keep directory structure".

 5 Set The Compression Options

-At this step you can select M4A sampling rate or keep the original sampling rate from FLAC file.
+Select M4A sampling rate or keep the original sampling rate from FLAC file.
+Recommended bitrate for portable devices 128 kbps.

 6 Start Converting